lgrn/murder/README.md

 ### Creating an input file from dictionaries

 One way to look for short, memorable names is to generate an input file from dictionaries.
-For example, you could grab this file:
+For example, you could grab this:

 `git clone https://github.com/dwyl/english-words.git`